nrwl/nx/docs/shared/nx-plugin.md

 ### Schematic options

-There will be a generated `schema.d.ts` file that will contain all the options that the schematic supports.
-By default, we include `directory`, `tags`, and `name` as the options.
-If you need to add more, please update this file and the `schema.json` file.
+The `schema.d.ts` file contains all the options that the schematic supports.
+By default, it includes `directory`, `tags`, and `name` as the options.
+If more options need to be added, please update this file and the `schema.json` file.

-> Note: The `schema.d.ts` file is used for type checking inside your implementation file.
+> Note: The `schema.d.ts` file is used for type checking inside the implementation file.
 It should match the properties in `schema.json`.

 ### Adding more schematics

-To add more schematics to your plugin, create a new folder that contains a implementation file, a `schema.json` file, and a `schema.d.ts` file.
-After, edit the `collection.json` file and add your new schematic there.
+To add more schematics to the plugin, create a new folder that contains a implementation file, a `schema.json` file, and a `schema.d.ts` file.
+After, edit the `collection.json` file and add the new schematic there.

 ```json
 {